ugenk/netbox-proxbox-stable/README.md

 It will redirect you to a new page and you just have to wait until the plugin runs through all Proxmox Cluster and create the VMs and CTs in Netbox.

 **OBS:** Due the time it takes to full update the information, your web browser might show a timeout page (like HTTP Code 504) even though it actually worked.
+You can try to configure proxy_read_timeout on your netbox nginx, and timeout in gunicorn.

 ---